concur/react-interop/README.md

 }

-// NameAndAge is a sample React component that we want to export const NameAndAge = ({age, name}) => (
+// NameAndAge is a sample React component that we want to export
+// name comes in through props, age will come from the store const NameAndAge = ({age, name}) => (
     <div>
         <div>Name: {name}</div>